PieInOblivion/VKML/README.md

   * Research needed on VK shared memory pool extensions

 ### Architecture Decisions
-* Model, Layer, Tensor etc. act as descriptors only
+* Model, Layer, Tensor etc. act as descriptors/blueprints only
   * Allows the compute manager to handle all data and memory
   * Large seperation between blueprint layers and final tensor DAG
 * ImageBatch to f32 function assumes little endian storage
 * Current GPU memory calculations:
-  * Don't account for allocation overhead (acceptable with safe memory threshold)
+  * Doesn't account for allocation overhead (acceptable with safe memory threshold)
-  * Don't track CPU memory requirements
+  * Doesn't track CPU memory usage past initial capacity checks
 * Model storage is sequential in memory
   * Prevents small layers being stored out of order on multi-device compute configurations
   * Avoids unnecessary CPU transfers
 * Current compute implementation:
+  * All parallelisable work is done so, but no stage fusion exists yet
-  * Sends and waits for single GPU commands
+  * Sends and waits for GPU per parallel execution stage
-  * Future improvement: multiple simultaneous commands using threadpool or native Vulkan solution
+  * Future improvement: Chain of multiple dependant commands sent to gpu using threadpool or native Vulkan solution

 ### Vulkan Usage
 * Vendor specific extensions become standard extensions depending on adoption.
 As of 2025, ARM appears to be focusing on adding ML specific extension to Vulkan